from training.npr.org: https://training.npr.org/sources/rachel-bervell/

 Dr. Rachel Bervell is a medical resident at John Hopkins University who focuses on health equity and reproductive health and justice.
 She co-founded The Black ObGyn Project, an organization for Black OB-GYN residents that focuses on anti-racism, equity and inclusion.

-Liza Fuentes is a research scientist at the Guttmacher Institute.
+Liza Fuentes is Director of Health Equity Research at Boston Medical Center.
 Fuentes’ studies focus on access to and the use of contraception, abortion, abortion restrictions, self-managed abortion, reproductive autonomy and clinical training in reproductive health.

 Josie Rodriguez-Bouchier is a queer, non-binary, Latinx licensed acupuncturist and queer reproductive health and justice advocate.
 Since 2008, they have been helping folks with wombs to conceive with the help of traditional Chinese medicine.